 I’ve tested this on 40+ client sites.
 Every time we add FAQ schema and Article schema to a page, citation rates improve within 2-3 weeks.
 The lift ranges from 2x to 4x depending on the query type.

-The Section Architecture Framework structures content with 40-60 word direct answer capsules (Bottom Line Up Front / BLUF) followed by 130-160 word sections, with every section passing the ‘Information Island’ test (independently citable when extracted), delivering +65% citation lift (ALM Corp analysis of 1.2M ChatGPT answers; AirOps audit of 100+ content pieces).
-It’s not about readability.
-It’s about extractability.
+The Section Architecture Framework structures content with 40-60 word direct answer capsules.
+These are Bottom Line Up Front (BLUF) followed by 130-160 word sections.
+Every section passes the ‘Information Island’ test (independently citable when extracted).
+This delivers +65% citation lift (ALM Corp analysis of 1.2M ChatGPT answers; AirOps audit of 100+ content pieces).

 The Brand Search Signal: Why Nobody Cites Brands Nobody Searches For